Siftah/get_iplayer/installation.md

 If you should ever need to update to a get-iplayer package that is newer than the one provided in Debian stable, you can download and install the Debian testing/unstable package directly.
 Although installing packages from testing on a stable system is often discouraged, it is currently safe to do so with the get-iplayer package.

-1. Check the package and make sure that dependencies have not changed:
+1. Check the package and make sure that dependencies have not changed

 	<http://packages.debian.org/stable/get-iplayer>

 	Switch to the testing/unstable package pages using the links at the top right of the page.

-2. If the dependencies still look OK, download the Debian testing/unstable get-iplayer package from your preferred mirror:
+2. If the dependencies still look OK, download the Debian testing/unstable get-iplayer package from your preferred mirror

     <http://packages.debian.org/testing/all/get-iplayer/download>

     <http://packages.debian.org/unstable/all/get-iplayer/download>

-3. Remove just the old get-iplayer package:
+3. Remove just the old get-iplayer package

 	`sudo dpkg -r get-iplayer`

-4. Install the downloaded DEB file (version 2.83-1 in this example):
+4. Install the downloaded DEB file (version 2.83-1 in this example)

     `sudo dpkg -i get-iplayer_2.83-1_all.deb`